-Ensure that Create a disk pool using the storage server that you have just created is selected and then click Next.
+Configure a disk pool Ensure that Create a disk pool using the storage server that you have just created is selected and then click Next.
 The Select Volumes panel appears.
-Continue to the net step. ext Exit Click Close.
+Continue to the next step.
+Exit Click Close.
 You can configure a disk pool at another time.